matthew-lc-zheng/adaptive-seg/README.md

 Above example shows the production of fog defaulty and if you hope a mog, please set the coefficient `--transpancy` in the range of `[0.1,0.4]` while `[0.6,0.9]` works for fog.
 More options of the usage can be find in the next section.

+**Extra**: For the operation of atomization, the code in cpp runs at least 100x faster than in python.
+You are permitted to set corresponding parameters in the cpp file to run it with less time consumpation.

 ## Options
 More options are available in --help
 ```